jubicoy/openshift-cartridge-gitolite/README.md

 ## Installation

-This cartridge an embedded cartridge and requires a primary web cartridge to function and the intended usage would be to drop this cartridge into an application with repository browser, such as Gitweb or Redmine.
+This cartridge is an embedded cartridge and requires a primary web cartridge to function and the intended usage would be to drop this cartridge into an application with a repository browser, such as Gitweb or Redmine.

 Create an application with desired primary cartridge and add this cartridge as an embedded cartridge by linking the